Pipelines + integration

 |---|---|---|---|

 GitLab is the source of truth; GitHub Actions and Azure DevOps reach functional parity for the gates that matter (validate, attest, deploy, post-deploy).
-Some per-platform specifics — GitLab Security scanners vs. GitHub Advanced Security vs. ADO equivalents — differ in implementation but converge to the same attestation shape inside Kosli.
+Some per-platform specifics — GitLab Security scanners vs. GitHub Advanced Security vs. ADO equivalents — differ in implementation but converge to the same attestation shape inside the Evidence Vault.

-Section titled “How CI talks to Kosli”Kosli is the evidence data plane.
+Section titled “How CI talks to the Evidence Vault (Fides)”The Evidence Vault is the evidence data plane — SARC ships with Fides, and any compatible attestation backend can be integrated.
 Each pipeline run is a “trail.”
 Every scan, build, and deploy is an “attestation” on that trail.

 The conceptual flow:

-- GitLab CI — Kosli API token in masked CI variable.
+- GitLab CI — Fides API token in masked CI variable.

-- GitHub Actions — Kosli API token in encrypted GitHub secret.
+- GitHub Actions — Fides API token in encrypted GitHub secret.

-- Azure DevOps — Kosli API token in Azure Key Vault, surfaced via the ADO Library variable group.
+- Azure DevOps — Fides API token in Azure Key Vault, surfaced via the ADO Library variable group.

-The token’s scope is limited to write attestations on the configured flows; it cannot read other tenants’ data or modify Kosli policy.
+The token’s scope is limited to write attestations on the configured flows; it cannot read other tenants’ data or modify the Evidence Vault policy.

 Example of an attestation invocation (omitted: the full env wiring + the trail-naming convention):